tjklint/LockIt/docs/milestone-1/TeamContractTemplate.md

 ## Team Members

-- Name of member A:
+- Name of member A: Timothy Klint
-- Name of member B:
+- Name of member B: Joshua Kravitz
-- Name of member C:
+- Name of member C: Dylan Savelson

 ## Strength & Weaknesses

-*Within the context of this project, what are the strengths and weaknesses that each member brings to the team?*

 - A:
+    - Strengths: Project managment, backend
+    - Weaknesses: Frontend, UI/UX
 - B:
 - C:

 ## Definition of “good enough” for this project

-*What would the team collectively consider “good enough” of an achievement for the project?*

-*(One response for the whole team)*
+Full functionality with a decent yet functional UI.

 ## Division of work

-*How will each member contribute to the project?*
+Subject to change.

-- A:
+- A: Project management, full-stack developer.
-- B:
+- B: Back-end developer.
-- C:
+- C: Hardware developer, UI/UX

 ## Frequency of communication

-*How often will the team be in touch and what tools will be used to communicate?*

-*(One response per team)*
+Group chat will be utilized over Discord, as well as in-person meetings in class.

 ## Response delays

-*What is a reasonable delay to reply to messages?
-Is it the same for weekdays and weekends?*

-*(One response per team)*
+1 day.

 ## Receiving feedback

-*How do you prefer to receive feedback?
-Each member must provide a sample sentence for how they would like to receive constructive feedback from their peers.*

-*(If unsure, assume a hypothetical situation such as you have not completed your work in time or you have not replied to a message in a timely manner).*

-- A:
+- A: Hey!
+I think that this piece of code could use a refactor, or this UI/UX isn't the most appealing, think we could try to rework it.
 - B:
 - C:

 ## In case of conflict